Zaid-Ajaj/fabulous-simple-elements/README.md

 dotnet add package Fabulous.SimpleElements
 ```
 # Example Code
-The library aims to unify both optional arguments and fluent extension methods for View elements into a list of attributes
+The library aims to unify both optional arguments and fluent extension methods for View elements into a list of attributes.
+This allows for easy API discoverability, just "dotting" through the element module to see what attributes you can set on the element.
 ```fs
 StackLayout.stackLayout [
     StackLayout.Padding 20.0